ErikPGJ/python_solo/MISC_CONVENTIONS.md

+# Miscellaneous conventions

 # Shortenings

+## Introduction

 Miscellaneous abbreviations, shortenings used for documentation and variable naming conventions.

+## List of defined abbreviations and terms

 data_item_id : SOAR uses this term in SOAR's datasets tables.
 Appears to be same as "item_id".